MDU-C2/MicroTomography/README.md

 Here is for the GUI for the system.
 The red point represent the position of laser.

+2023-09-27 Update:
+It shows a table.
+The items in the table are the position for where the robot move.

+It is able to insert the item to the table.

+Show the matplotlib toolbox.

+Create a prototype scan button.
+It is read the data in the table and plot it.

+If the item in the table are not a number, then auto break the scanning

+Add a “clear” button for clean “my list” table

+Modifier some code

+Need to fix:

+The plot cannot draw the position of the laser continuous.

+Stop button.

 2023-09-26 Update:
 It is able to save csv file